A History of Fire: From Fire Pits to Electric Fireplaces

 Fire has been around for many, many years and was, in fact, one of the earliest human discoveries, becoming crucial to our survival.
-It has been around so long that we don’t even really know how controlled fires came to be, though there is a lot of speculation from different cultures.
+It has been around for so long that its origin story varies from culture to culture.

-What we do know is that controlled fires started in outdoor fire pits.
+To start, controlled fires started in outdoor fire pits.
 Eventually they moved inside, but not in the manner that we see today.
 Instead, people used centralized fire pits and had holes in their roofs to vent the smoke.
-This soon evolved and hearths, which is the stone floor of the fireplace, were created.
+This soon evolved, and hearths, which is the stone floor of the fireplace, were created.
 These hearths remained in the middle of the home and smoke was still exiting through a hole in the roof.

 This was because chimneys allowed fireplaces to be moved from the center of the room to an outside wall.
 At first, the venting system was built horizontally, but it was soon discovered that this was not sufficient.
 Vertical chimneys were then introduced, using drafts to expel the smoke.
 It was in the 1700s that the stove was invented by the same man who invented electricity, Benjamin Franklin.
 These stoves were constructed of cast iron and used coal and wood to generate heat.
 They were placed in the center of the room and radiated heat throughout the entire room, even after the fire had gone out.